MarshalX/atproto/README.md

 ### Advanced usage

 I'll be honest.
 The high-level Client that was shown in the "Quick Start" section is not a real ATProto API.
 This is syntax sugar built upon the real XRPC methods!
 The high-level methods do not cover the full needs of developers.
-To be able to do anything that you want, you should know to work with low-level API.
+To be able to do anything that you want, you should know how to work with low-level API.
 Let's dive into it!

 The basics:
 - Namespaces – classes that group sub-namespaces and the XRPC queries and procedures.
 Built upon NSID ATProto semantic.